Fighting Money Laundering with Statistics and Machine Learning: Conclusion

 \section{Conclusion}

-Based on a description of AML in banks, we proposed a unified terminology structured around two central tasks: (i) client risk profiling and (ii) suspicious behavior flagging.
-A review reveals that the literature on client risk profiling is characterized by diagnostics, i.e., efforts to find and explain risk factors.
-The literature on suspicious behavior flagging is characterized by non-disclosed features and hand-crafted risk-indices.
-Two fundamental challenges plague the literature: class imbalance and a lack of public data sets.
-Both may, as discussed by us, potentially be addressed by synthetic data generation.
-Other potential research directions include semi-supervised techniques, data visualization, deep-learning, interpretable, and fair machine learning.
+Inspired by FATF’s recommendations, we propose a terminology for AML in banks structured around two central tasks: (i) client risk profiling and (ii) suspicious behavior flagging.
+The former assigns general risk scores to clients (e.g., for use in KYC operations) while the latter raises alarms on clients, accounts, or transactions (e.g., for use in transaction monitoring).
+Our review reveals that the literature on client risk profiling is characterized by diagnostics, i.e., efforts to find and explain risk factors.
+The literature on suspicious behavior flagging, on the other hand, is characterized by non-disclosed features and hand-crafted risk indices.

+In general, we find that the literature on AML in banks is plagued by a number of problems.
+Two challenges are class imbalance and a lack of public data sets.
+To address class imbalance, a multitude of different data augmentation methods may be used.
+Motivated by the sensitivity of bank data, synthetic data generation may be a viable way to address the lack of public data sets.
+Synthetic public data sets would, in particular, facilitate better evaluation and reproducibility of, as well as comparisons between, new and existing methods.
+Other directions for future research include methods for dimension reduction, semi-supervised learning, data visualization, deep learning, and interpretable and fair machine learning.
+Finally, we strongly advise against the use of accuracy as an evaluation metric for AML applications, instead emphasizing ROC or PR curves.